f3d-app/f3d/CONTRIBUTING.md

 ## AI Policy

 F3D has a dedicated [AI policy](AI_POLICY.md), if you are an AI user, make sure to read it and comply to it.
+If not, you are at the risk of being banned.

 ## F3D Development Workflow